BiLO: Bilevel Local Operator Learning for PDE Inverse Problems: Numerical Experiments

-Figure~\ref{f:darcy1} shows an example of our experiment. the relative error of the inferred diffusion coefficient is 1.3\% and the thresholded the inferred diffusion coefficient (dashed line) has the classification accuracy is 98\%, which is comparable to the results (2.29\% relative l2 error on $u$ and 97.10\% classification accuracy) from the Physics-informed Neural Operator (PINO) in \citet{liPhysicsInformedNeuralOperator2024}, which require pretraining a FNO with synthetic dataset, and instance-wise fine-tuning with physics-informed loss.
-For our method, we only need to pretrain the BiLO with a single initial guess, which can be very different from the ground truth.
-Additional examples are shown in Appendix~\ref{ap:ss:2dpoisson}.
+Figure~\ref{f:darcy1} shows an example of the results of the inverse problem.
+The first and the second row show $u$ and $A$, respectively.
+The first column shows the initial guess, the second column shows the ground truth, and the third column shows the inference results by BiLO.
+The dashed line marks the 7.5 level used to classify regions of high and low diffusivity, yielding a classification accuracy of 96.1\%, which is comparable to the results (97.1\% classification accuracy) from the Physics-informed Neural Operator (PINO) in \cite{liPhysicsInformedNeuralOperator2024}, which requires pretraining a FNO with a synthetic dataset, and instance-wise fine-tuning with physics-informed loss.
+In our method, we only need to pretrain the BiLO with a single initial guess, which is visually different from the ground truth.
+Additional examples are shown in \ref{ap:ss:2dpoisson}.